 - After getting Abyssal Scepter we try to get as much damage as possible with Berserker's Greaves + Fiendish Codex so we can cap our cooldown reduction.

 Let me explain this setting of runes:

 Greater Glyph of Scaling Cooldown Reduction x6 - The main point of those is to allow us to build other boots than Ionian Boots of Lucidity and still get 45% cdr.
 Since patch 5.14 having maxed out cdr isn't so important anymore on Azir but having 30% cdr or more is very useful anyway.
 I decided that it is not worth to get x9 scaling MR glyphs because, after all, getting some early game damage (quints) on Azir can be very beneficial.
-I really recommend running cdr runes on Rod of Ages build because there isn't really any other source of cdr in there.
-You could also use it in the Morellonomicon build if you want to have 40% cdr in there too, which is really nice.
+I really recommend running cdr runes in the mentioned builds (2/3/4) as it is a very good stat to max on Azir.

 Greater Quintessence of Scaling Cooldown Reduction x2 - Just to hit 45% cdr, same reasoning as for Greater Glyph of Scaling Cooldown Reduction.

 Greater Quintessence of Ability Power x1 - I recently started running some early ap on Azir and found out that it can be really great on him.
 I like to compare those quints to Greater Quintessence of Attack Damage.
 The mentioned quint gives 2.25 boost to AD while this quint gives roughly 5 ap which after scaling means bonus 3 damage for our soldiers AND also all other abilities, making it very beneficial.
 Great for early trades, pushing.
 Recommended.